deepikateriar/perprocess_cpumem/README.md

-This code ives per process memory and CPU In linux environment
+This code gives per process memory and CPU In linux environment